-Lawrence Technological University has been named to the Military Friendly Schools list for 2015 compiled by G.I.
+Lawrence Technological University has been named to the Military Friendly Schools list for 2017 compiled by G.I.
 Jobs.
-The list honors the top 15 percent of colleges, universities, and schools that are doing the most to embrace America’s military students and that dedicate resources to ensure their success both in the classroom and after graduation.
-This is the sixth year in a row that LTU has been honored as Military Friendly.
+The Military Friendly® Schools designation is awarded to the top colleges, universities, and schools that are doing the most to embrace America’s military students and that dedicate resources to ensure their success both in the classroom and after graduation.
+This is the seventh year in a row that LTU has been honored as Military Friendly.

 Tens of billions of dollars in tuition money in the Post-9/11 GI Bill make it easier for veterans to pay for college, but it is often difficult to find the right institution or academic program.
 “Veterans need a trusted friend to help them decide where to get educated.
 The Military Friendly Schools list is that trusted friend,” said Rich McCormack, publisher of the Pittsburgh-based G.I.
 Jobs.